Everyone is leaving iOS! Okay, a few people. And the Macalope wishes them well.

 Writing for CNet, Patrick Holland tells you how to “Break up with Apple: The Pixel 2 is the best iPhone upgrade.”

-OK, yes, the headline is terrible.
+Okay, yes, the headline is terrible.
 It’s a sprinkling of nuts on top of a cupcake.
 It’s a Kroger Value-brand maraschino cherry in a bourbon cocktail.
 It’s a Rob Enderle quote in an article about Apple.
 But, the article is actually a straightforward discussion of the relative merits of each phone.

 Yes, you have to take the premise that the iPhone 8 is not under consideration for “reasons,” but it’s clearly stated.
 Look, we don’t question how Chidi on The Good Place is supposedly speaking translated French in the afterlife but effortlessly speaks flawless American-accented English while working as a professor in Australia while alive, either.